7hamed/Bank_System_1/README.md

 # Bank Client Management System
-A simple console-based client management system in C++.
+A simple console-based bank client management system in C++.

 ## Features
   - View a list of all clients.